truera/trulens/docs/trulens/getting_started/core_concepts/index.md

   to find related pieces of text in a `Retrieval`.

 - `Eval`, `Evals`, `Evaluation`.
 Process or result of method that scores the outputs or aspects of a `Trace`.
-In 🦑_TruLens-Eval_, our scores are real numbers between 0 and 1.
+In 🦑_TruLens_, our scores are real numbers between 0 and 1.

 - `Feedback`.
 See `Evaluation`.